yatli/fvim/README.md

     =========================== Terminal emulator ================================

     --terminal                  Start as a terminal emulator.
-    --termcmd                   Command to run instead of the default shell.
+    --terminal-cmd              Command to run instead of the default shell.

 The FVim arguments will be consumed and filtered before the rest are passed to NeoVim.